Police × Heroine Lovepatrina!: Production

 On Oha Suta, a "big announcement" on May 28, 2020, officially announced Police × Heroine Lovepatrina! for the first time.
 The show stars Miyu Watanabe, Rina Yamaguchi and Yui Yamashita.
 Lovepatrina was trademarked in February 2020.
 Yura Sugiura was later confirmed to be Lovepat Shine.

 Prior to this season, Yamaguchi appeared in Phantomirage as Sarai, and producers later confirmed that her character will return in Lovepatrina as a main character.
 Watanabe also participated in LDH The Girls Audition in 2018.
 Yamashita was also a member of EXPG Lab.
 In addition to the main cast, the show's supporting cast includes Keiji Kuroki (EXILE), Iku Fujihara (EXPG Lab), Yuu Yashiro, BOB, Hosaki Tanaka and Sayaka Isoyama.
 Saeko Kamijou voices Lovepyoko with Phantomirage narrator, Toshiyuki Toyonaga voicing Warupyoko as well the narrator.

 Episode 32, which aired on March 7, 2021, was a crossover episode arc with episode 51 of Tomica Kizuna Gattai Earth Granner.
 Lovepatrina features Earth Granner R and Earth Granner K, while Tomica Kizuna Gattai Earth Granner features a crossover episode with the Lovepatrina members appearing in animated format.

 During the show's run, Watanabe, Yamaguchi, Yamashita and Sugiura performed as their characters at events and released music under the name Lovely² (stylized as lovely² and pronounced "lovely lovely").
-Girls² sang the opening themes "Daiji na Mono" and "Girls Revolution" with Lovely² making a feature in the songs.
+Girls² sang the opening themes "Daiji na Mono" and "Girls Revolution" with Lovely² made a feature in the songs.

 Media

-Episode list
+Episodes

-Police × Heroine Lovepatrina! was broadcast weekly from July 26, 2020, on TV Tokyo at 9:00 AM.
+Police × Heroine Lovepatrina! was broadcast weekly from July 26, 2020, on TV Tokyo at 9:00 am.

 Soundtrack

 Throughout Lovepatrinas run, a promotional idol girl group consisting of the main cast called Lovely2 (pronounced "lovely lovely") was created to perform theme songs.
 They were first announced as a trio on July 19, 2020, before officially debuting on September 30.
 Their fourth member, Sora (played by Yura Sugiura), joined the unit on October 11.
-They disbanded on June 30th 2021.
+They disbanded on June 30, 2021.

 Singles

 Film

 On November 22, 2020, a theatrical film titled Gekijouban Police x Heroine Rabupatorina!
 Kaitou kara no Chousen!
 Rabu de Papatto Taihoseyo! was announced.
 The film's theme song is "STARRRT!" by Girls² with Phantomirage and the remaining five members of the girl group to make a cameo appearance.
 The Love Diamond is distributed as a theater gift.
-The movie was originally scheduled to release on April 29, 2021, but due to the COVID-19 pandemic, it was postponed to May 21.
+The movie was originally scheduled to release on May 21.